 Reorder your favorites to put the most important content first.
 Press and hold on an item to select it, then drag it to a new position.
 You can move items in both grid and list view.
-The custom order you create persists between Tableau Mobile and Tableau Server or Tableau Online.
+The custom order you create persists between Tableau Mobile and Tableau Server or Tableau Cloud.

 You’ll receive a notification when someone shares content with you, mentions you in a comment, or when an important status update occurs for content you own.
 A dot on the notifications icon indicates that you have a new notification.

 On the Notifications screen, tap on a collapsed notification to view the complete message.
 If the content that is linked to the notification is available on Tableau Mobile, the notification will include an Open button.
 Some types of notifications are linked to content that isn't available on Tableau Mobile, such as flows or data sources.
 To manage these items, sign in to Tableau Server or Tableau Cloud using a web browser and view your notifications there.